apache/activemq-artemis/docs/user-manual/en/web-server.md

   archives (i.e. WAR files).
 This is a subdirectory of the broker's home or instance directory.
 - `customizer` The name of customizer class to load.
+- `rootRedirectLocation` The location to redirect the requests with the root target.
+- `webContentEnabled` Whether or not the content included in the web folder of the home and the instance directories is accessible.
+Default is false.

 The `web` element should contain at least one `binding` element to configure how clients can connect to the web-server.
 A `binding` element has the following